mantvydasb/RedTeaming-Tactics-and-Techniques/offensive-security/defense-evasion/detecting-hooked-syscall-functions.md

 ![Hooked and unhooked functions](<../../.gitbook/assets/image (714).png>)

-### Checking who placed the Hook
+### Detecting who placed the Hook

-As additional verification for a function really being hooked by a different DLL.
-We can resolve the jump target and check which module it belongs to using GetMappedFileName.
+As additional verification for a function really being hooked by a different DLL, we can resolve the jump target and check which module it belongs to using GetMappedFileName.

-This can also help detect false-positives, if the jump leads into ntdll.dll itself, it is either supposed to be there, or it could be a more sophisticated hook trying to disguise itself against this technique.
+This can also help detect false-positives.
+If the jump leads into ntdll.dll itself, it is either supposed to be there, or it could be a more sophisticated hook trying to disguise itself against this technique.

 ```cpp
 if (*((unsigned char*)targetFunction) == 0xE9) // first byte is a jmp instruction, where does it jump to?